Snapshots of Navigators Around the World | July

 Before we left, we were celebrated for going overseas “at our time of life.”
 To us, it’s an honor and privilege to participate in God’s heart for all peoples.
 We’re healthy, our kids are out of the house, we don’t have grandkids yet, and we’re financially stable.
 It wasn’t a hard decision—it’s a delight.

 We recommend others consider going if they are healthy and mobile, enjoy learning new things, and can join and support a team through prayer, hospitality, or administration.
-We believe every Nav staff member in their 60s should pray about going.
+We believe every Navigator in their 60s should pray about going.